 House agreement or housesitting agreement

 In an ideal housesitting job, the homeowner gives you a guide to the property outlining routines, emergency contacts, veterinary clinic numbers.
-Some people call this the ‘book of the house’.
+Some people call this the ‘book of the house’ or a housesitting agreement.
 It helps you prepare for any emergency situations.
 Should anything happen always give the homeowner a heads up as soon as possible.

 House sitters are the eyes and ears for the homeowner locally